TorontoDataScientistsWithoutBorders/TorontoDataScientistsWithoutBorders.github.io/speakers.md

 Email to ask to join or speak.

-[//]: <> Our speakers are automatic members that have free access to a range of events.

 ### Interesting Links in the Data Science Community:

 [IEEE 2016 Conference on Data Science and Advanced Analytics](https://www.ualberta.ca/~dsaa16/ataglance.html)